 Different Colours for Different Rooms

 Having gained some insights on the psychology of colour, it’s now time to think about how you can incorporate it in your new office design.
 It’s not wise to use only one colour in all departments/sections of your office.
 Use a mix of colours in the different environments of your workspace.
 For instance, you can use the colour blue in one part of the office as induces feelings of confidence and honesty.
 Green is ideal for creatives as it helps foster innovation and collaboration.
 If you want to be unique and have an edge over your competitors, red is the colour.

 According to statistics, colour increases brand recognition by 80%.
 This goes to show just how important your brand’s colours are.
 People will easily identify your brand just by looking at your product’s packaging.
 Colour psychology should help you determine which colours will work best for your office.
 The goal is to pick colours that will invigorate your staff and enable them to achieve your monthly, quarterly or annual goals.

 The success of a project or of a company as a whole largely depends on the atmosphere that you create.
 Colour theory tells us that there is great power in the colours that we interact with every day.
 If they can invoke certain feelings and emotions in humans, why not use them as part of your success strategy?
 Find out what feelings or atmosphere you want to create using various colours in different sections of your office.
 Ensure that they are in line with your objectives and the business goals you hope to achieve.

 It might be difficult to come up with the right colours for your brand.
 You’re probably looking for colours which will reflect your uniqueness and help you achieve greater things.
 This is where we come in.
 We’re passionate about creating office spaces that boost productivity.
-Regarding colours, we will analyse your company and come up with the right colours for your brand.
-With other skills such as real estate advisory and interior design, we are best suited to help you create the ideal workspace.
+We’ll analyse your corporate identity and culture and come up with the right colours for your office space.
+We’ll help you create the ideal workspace with expertise in real estate advisory and interior design as well!